Bodycam (video game): Reception

+Ranked as the best-selling game on the Steam platform during the first week of its early access release despite mixed reviews, the game sold 800,000 units in July 2024, generating sales of approximately €20 million.
 Bodycam has been praised for its realistic graphics, sound design, and gun play.
 The game's graphics and environments have been compared to that of Unrecord, as the two games have graphic elements in common.

-Ranked as the best-selling game on the Steam platform during the first week of its release, the game sold 800,000 units in July 2024, generating sales of approximately €20 million.